-Installing The Front Thermal Sensor
+Installing the Front Thermal Sensor

-- 1. Secure the thermal sensor to the chassis front. - 2.
-Thread the thermal-sensor cable into the chassis clips. - 3.
-Connect the thermal-sensor cable to the system board. - 4.
-Install the hard drive. - 5.
-Install the front bezel. - 6.
-Install the cover. - 7.
+- 1. Gently secure the thermal sensor to the chassis. - 2.
+Thread the thermal sensor cable into the chassis clips. - 3.
+Connect the thermal sensor cable to the system board. - 4.
+Install the cover. - 5.
 Follow the procedures in After Working Inside Your Computer.

-Removing The Power Switch
+Removing the Power Switch

 - 1. Follow the procedures in Before Working Inside Your Computer.

-- 2. Remove the
+- 2. Remove the:

 - a. cover

 - b. front bezel

+- c. optical drive

-3. Press in and lift to release the power-switch cable from the system board.
+- 3. Press in to release and remove the power-switch cable from the system board.